Quickstart

 Note

-If you have already configured your Jetson system with Jetpack R36.3 and if you are experienced with OAI, the shortest path to get started is:
+If you have your DGX Spark (DGX OS 7.3 or later) or Jetson (Jetpack R36.3 or later) system ready and if you are experienced with OAI, the shortest path to get started is:

 # Checkout the Github repository